 🚧 Cautionary tale

-For example, when Airbnb moved to a service-oriented architecture to rid itself of monolithic complexities, it found its microservices-based approach led to its own tangle of complications.
+When Airbnb moved to a service-oriented architecture to rid itself of monolithic complexities, it found its microservices-based approach led to its own tangle of complications.
 The company currently has 2,000 services, managed by 500 engineers.
 “The dependency graph was hard to reason about,” said Jessica Tai, Airbnb tech lead manager and core services infrastructure engineer, in a 2021 InfoQ Qcon talk.

 Such complexity made it hard for the Airbnb team to debug services.
-It also took longer to develop features due to a growing number of changes that had to be made at integration points, services started to duplicate functionality, and data was getting fragmented.
+It also took longer to develop features due to a growing number of changes that had to be made at integration points.
+Services started to duplicate functionality, and data was getting fragmented.

 4. Risk of failure cascades